 By using Promises, AngularJS makes it easier to work with asynchronous data, handle errors, and ensure that your code is executed in the proper sequence.

-Syntax Of Promises In Angular
+Syntax of Promises in Angular

 In Angular (specifically AngularJS), Promises are used for managing asynchronous operations and are typically handled using the $q service.
 The $q service provides a way to create and manage promises.
 Below is a breakdown of the syntax for using Promises with $q and $http in AngularJS.